Politics, Philosophy and Economics BA

 The teaching quality is very high.
 More often than not, the modules that are run are informed by academic research so you will be taught pioneering material as well as the fundamentals.
-There are loads of different study spaces on campus too, so I’m always able to switch up where I’m working, and the lecture halls are really comfortable and are all fitted with LectureCapture so if you are unable to attend in person, you can catch up online.
+There are loads of different study spaces on campus too, so I’m always able to switch up where I’m working.
+Also, the lecture halls are really comfortable and are all fitted with LectureCapture so if you are ill, you can catch up online.

 I thoroughly enjoyed researching and writing my semester two Philosophy essay.
 We had been taught a broad range of topics throughout the year in a module called ‘Introduction to Philosophy’, and then were able to choose from a few different essay titles.
 I chose to write my essay on the Philosophy of gender, in which I explored the idea that gender has been socially constructed.

 What kind of support have you had from your department and/or from the University?